Quarantine Made Them Famous — Now What?

 Advertisement

-“Even now I haven't posted a video of [my mom] in a while and I'm getting comments like, where's your EA?”
+“Even now I haven't posted a video of [my mother] in a while and I'm getting comments like, where's your EA?”
 Rogers similarly shared.

 Insular success on TikTok is one thing, but branching beyond the app in a post-quarantine world is about as uncertain as every other job market.
 While she’s found her typical content — food — doesn’t get much attention on TikTok, Rogers says the experience with her mom has inspired her to keep the app as a place to show off her more humorous side, which will hopefully funnel followers to her business.